feimosi/baguetteBox.js/CONTRIBUTING.md

 When fixing a bug please make sure to test it on as many browsers as possible (see: [Compatibility](./README.md#compatibility)).
 If you are not able to do so, mention that in a PR comment, so other contributors can do it.

 ## :tada: Proposing a Change
-When implementing a feature please create an issue first explaining your idea and asking whether there's need for such a feature.
+When implementing a feature please create an issue first explaining your idea and asking whether there's a need for such a feature.
 Remember the script's core philosophy is to stay simple and minimal, doing one thing and doing it right.

 ## :pencil: Before you open a Pull Request
 - Follow Git best practices (especially use meaningful commit messages).
-- Describe thoroughly you work in a PR comment.
+- Describe thoroughly your work in a PR comment.
 - Be patient and understanding.
 It's a side project, done in free time.

 Thank you to everyone who has contributed to baguetteBox.js!